Hi, my name’s Alistair, I’m an EFL teacher currently working in Saudi Arabia. I completed the Trinity DipTESOL course in August 2013.

 I do feel that the Trinity DipTESOL course has prepared me quite well.
 Apart from getting back into academic reading and essay writing, we had to do 3 action-research projects which are really important to get to grips with if you do want to go on and do an MA.

 After not having studied for about 20 years I certainly felt quite rusty at first, but by the end of the course I was definitely up to speed.

 There was quite a lot of interaction between the other participants on the diploma course online learning platform, Moodle.
 And it was really great to meet some of those people later and get to know them better.
 The input of the tutors was helpful, useful and sometimes enlightening.

 Certainly compared to my current MA course there is considerably more feedback and exchanging of ideas.
 I was really happy with the course, and very proud to receive the Diploma at the end of it.
 Maybe not all employers realize how useful it is, but it really is.

 If you are not sure if the Trinity dip.
-TESOL course is for you, take our quiz.
+TESOL course is for you, contact us.